Brian-ONeil/project4_railroadaccidents_us/README.md

 ## Takeaways and Conclusions
 * Exploration:
     * The statistical modeling showed some relationships with weather and visibility when compared to a subpopulation of human factor caused accidents.
     * Both p-values for weather and visibility proved a relationship to the human factor cause when compared to against all other cause categories.
-    * However, statistical modeling when comparing the means of conductor hours with human factor causes and conductor hours with other accident causes did not show any significance.
+    * Statistical modeling when comparing the means of conductor hours with human factor causes and conductor hours with other accident causes did did show significance.
-    * The same results when comparieng means of train speed with human factor caused accidents and other accidents.
+    * We also found significance when comparing means of train speed with human factor caused accidents and other accidents.
-    * Only weather and visibility were sent forward for modeling.
+    * Weather, visibility, conductor hours, train speed were sent forward for modeling.
 * Modeling:
-    * The final Decision Tree Model on the test data set decreased accuracy below the baseline of 58.9%.
+    * The final Random Forest Model on the test data set decreased accuracy, but beat the baseline by almost 3%.
-    * There is only about a 2% difference between the worst model on any dataset, the baseline, and the best model.
-Therefore it is my opinion there needs to be more viable features added to the models to find any worthy prediction accuracy.
+    * It is my opinion there needs to be more viable features added to the models to find any worthy prediction accuracy.

 ## Recommendations
 * The Federal Railroad Administration should consider revamping their accident report forms and policy to include more questions that affect human and job performance on their operators such as: